NitzanHen/agrippa.dev/src/pages/getting-started.md

 A _post command_ is a command that runs after Agrippa's main process.
 It has access to some of the values Agrippa determines, and particularly - _the paths of the created files_.
 This allows us to run side effects on created files.

 One neat such side effect is **opening your IDE at the generated component file**, immediately after generating it.
-Our example will use [Visual Studio Code](https://code.visualstudio.com/), but this works with practically [any other common IDE (todo)](/guides/automatically-open-your-ide-to-a-generated-component) too.
+Our example will use [Visual Studio Code](https://code.visualstudio.com/), but this works with practically [any other common IDE](/guides/automatically-open-your-ide-to-a-generated-component) too.

 Back in `agrippa.config.mjs`, add the following lines: